 Business Continuity Team

-James Pryor, CCO, will be the “Emergency Coordinator” and will oversee the implementation of the BCP.
-In his absence, Julie Faas will fill the role of Emergency Coordinator.
+Ryan Rourke, Operations Manager, will be the “Emergency Coordinator” and will oversee the implementation of the BCP.
+In his absence, Julie Faas, will fill the role of Emergency Coordinator.

 Business Continuity Team Contact info: